nicolasparexxx-del/copilot-extension/README.md

 ### The future of the @arm extension
 We continue to update and expand the scope of the `@arm` GitHub Copilot extension.
 Any updates will be communicated here in this repository.
 If you have thoughts about what `@arm` should help with, any data sources `@arm` should be prioritizing, or otherwise please file an issue on the @arm Issue Tracker.
 Your feedback is appreciated, and helps us shape the future of this extension and beyond!

-We are excited to see what you build :)
+We are excited to see what you build!

 ### Learn more about the Arm Developer ecosystem
 - Join the Arm Developer Program to talk other like-minded developers and Arm Experts about software development.